microsoft/chat-copilot/README.md

    1. Give the app registration a name

-   2. As *Supported account type* choose `Accounts in this organizational directory only (Single tenant)`
+   2. As *Supported account type* choose `Accounts in any organizational directory and personal Microsoft Accounts`

    3. Do not configure a *Redirect Uri*